fasrc/helmod/doc/INSTALL.md

 ## Have each contributor setup a development repo clone

-Each contributor should clone the fasrcsw repo in some personal location, preferably on network storage, e.g. somewhere in your home directory:
+Each contributor should clone the fasrcsw repo in some personal location, preferably on network storage, e.g. somewhere in his or her home directory:

 ``` bash
 git clone git@github.com:/fasrc/fasrcsw.git